rnbochsr/yr_of_the_jellyfish/workflow.md

 ### Resources
+* Mitre CVE Database.
+* Exploit Database.
 * `nc -lnvp [port]` to receive reverse shell callbacks.
+* `Github.com` to search for users and cheatsheets for things I might need.
+  * `GTFObin` has info on lots of stuff.
+  * Reverse shell functions
+  * Shell stabilization
+  * *LOTS* of stuff is here.
+It's just a matter of knowing what to look for.
 * VPS for web server if needed.
-* `ngrok` to set up web server forwarding to internal local port?
-Need to look into this program and see what it does.
+* I've heard people talk about `ngrok` to use with `nc`.
+I'm not sure how.
+Possibly if you don't have `nc` but I thought it was a standard Linux program.
-* `g0tmilk` Privilege Escalation Database
+* Mention of `g0tmilk` Privilege Escalation Database.
+Look into this.
-* Mitre CVE Database.
-* Exploit Database.